OgGhostJelly/ogj-ferium/README.md

 [![licence badge](https://img.shields.io/github/license/OgGhostJelly/ferium)](https://github.com/OgGhostJelly/ferium/blob/main/LICENSE.txt)
 [![build.yml](https://github.com/OgGhostJelly/ferium/actions/workflows/build.yml/badge.svg)](https://github.com/OgGhostJelly/ferium/actions/workflows/build.yml)

-> Check out ferium's sister projects [ferinth](https://github.com/gorilla-devs/ferinth) and [furse](https://github.com/gorilla-devs/furse).
-> They are Rust wrappers for the official Modrinth and CurseForge APIs respectively.

 > [!WARNING]
 > Expect bugs and breaking changes.
-> For legitimate use-cases consider using the [official Ferium](https://github.com/gorilla-devs/ferium).
+> If you want something more stable use [Ferium](https://github.com/gorilla-devs/ferium) instead.

+OGJ Ferium is like Nix but for Minecraft.
+Simply specify your mods, keybindings, volume sliders (literally anything) in a profile, and ogj-ferium will automatically download and configure everything for you!
+Share your profiles with your friends so they can have the same configurations too!

+This is a separate project from Ferium with different goals!
+I may rename it in the future to reflect this.

+> [!NOTE]
-OGJ Ferium is my customized version of Ferium.
-You can migrate your Ferium configs to ogj-ferium with the command `ogj-ferium migrate /path/to/config.json`.
-The migration may fail but it should work for most cases.
+> You can migrate your Ferium profiles to OGJ Ferium using `ogj-ferium migrate`.
+> The automatic migration may fail but should work in most cases.

-Ferium is a fast and feature rich CLI program for downloading and updating Minecraft mods, modpacks, resourcepacks and shaderpacks from [Modrinth](https://modrinth.com), [CurseForge](https://curseforge.com/minecraft), and [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).
-Simply specify the mods you use, and in just one command you can download the latest compatible version of all the mods you configured.

-Key differences from Ferium:
-- Profiles can be separate files which allows for easier distribution of profiles or alternatively embedded into the config file like the original Ferium.
-- The filters system was replaced and the format is now TOML.
-- Resourcepacks and shaderpacks are supported, which is not yet available in Ferium.
-See [#141](https://github.com/gorilla-devs/ferium/issues/141)

-An example of an ogj-ferium profile can be found [here](./examples/example.toml)
+A profile is a text file in the TOML format.
+An example profile can be found [here](./examples/example.toml).
+Note that the example does not showcase all the features of ogj-ferium.
+I am working on better documentation.

 ## Features

 - Use the CLI to easily automate your modding experience
-- Download from multiple sources, namely [Modrinth](https://modrinth.com), [CurseForge](https://curseforge.com/minecraft), and [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)
+- Download from multiple sources, including [Modrinth](https://modrinth.com), [CurseForge](https://curseforge.com/minecraft), and [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)
 - <details>
     <summary>Beautiful and informative UI</summary>